Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchNodeFile.md

 ### -ComputeNode
 Specifies the compute node, as a **PSComputeNode** object, that contains the Batch node files.
-To obtain a compute node object, use the Get-AzureBatchComputeNode cmdlet.
+To obtain a compute node object, use the Get-AzBatchComputeNode cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.Batch.Models.PSComputeNode